Regularization for Deep Learning: Dropout and Adversarial Training

 -

-Augment the training set with adversarial examples generated by adding small input perturbations that maximize model loss:
+Augment the training set with adversarial examples generated by adding small input perturbations that maximize model loss: where is a small scalar controlling perturbation size.

 -